tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   ![Crypto slot response cards](Images/crypto_slot_response_cards.png)

-* The card image should be a public image, it can be stored anywhere on the web; an AWS S3 public asset could be the best option.
+* The card's image should be public, it can be stored anywhere on the web; an AWS S3 public asset could be the best option.

 Continue to the Lambda function code, open the solution on your AWS Lambda online code editor, and highlight the following:

-* There is no need to validate the name of the cryptocurrency since it is not typed by the user.
+* There is no need to validate the name of the cryptocurrency since the user does not type it.

 * On the `get_cryptoprice()` function, the price for each cryptocurrency is retrieved from CoinMarketCap using an URL defined on a `nested-if` structure.